PART OF THE COMPULSORY LEVEL TWO PATHWAY FOR THOSE WANTING TO ACHIEVE A DIPLOMA IN FUNCTIONAL OSTEOPATHY FOR THE CANINE PATIENT.

 For our generic AOI group page click HERE

 Those who successfully complete this module will be awarded a digital AOI Certificate of Completion.
-Students who go on to complete ALL compulsory modules of Level II successfully, will be issued with a Level II Diploma in Functional Osteopathy for the Canine Patient validated by European School of Osteopathy.
+Students who go on to complete ALL compulsory modules of Level Two successfully, will be issued with a Diploma in Functional Osteopathy for the Canine Patient validated by European School of Osteopathy.

 Practical session requirements: